textpattern/textpattern-toolbelt/README.md

 ### Step 19

-Edit `/textpattern/index.php` to bump version number to next minor release.
+Edit `/textpattern/index.php` to bump version number to next release.
 Ensure it has `-dev` suffix.
+If this release is a beta, it's okay to revert the version number to the same `x.y.z-dev` it was before.

 ### Step 20